putaindecode/putaindecode.io/content/en/articles/js/es2015/const-let-var.md

 ```

 You might think a `let` should be used but here but the declaration is evaluated
-on each iteration, so `const` is more appropriate here.
+on each iteration, so `const` fits better here.

 ## let

-`let` allows you to do the same as `const` without the single assignation
+`let` allows you to do the same as `const` without the single assignment
 constraint.
 So you can understand here that the use-cases are the same as its
 ancestor, `var`.
-By the way, you might often heard or read: `let` is the new `var`.
+By the way, you might have been told that *`let` is the new `var`*.
-It's sort of true because it can do the same, but better if we consider the
+It is part true because it can do the same, but better if we consider the
-ability to be scoped to the block level.
+ability of the variable to be scoped to the block level.

 ```js
 function fn() {